🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Slowly motor upwind or into the current, further from your desired anchor position.
 Here you'll drop the anchor and tackle chain, letting out the line as you drift back to your intended resting spot.

-Another reason you can't simply drop it in: Anchors are designed to lay sideways!
-Even in perfectly calm wakes and still winds, you have to follow this technique in order to hold fast.
+Another reason you can't simply drop it in to hold fast.

 You have to grab something below sand, mud or craggy sea bed to secure your vessel.